trompamusic/ce-api/docs/authentication.md

 ### Response

-If the authentication is successfull the API will give the following JSON response:
+If the authentication is successful the API will give the following JSON response:

 ```json
 {